exa-laboratories/Julia-Wav-KAN/README.md

 This is work in progress!

 I'm currently in the process of tuning hyperparameters, so the results shown below aren't currently correct.
-This is a skeleton currently.
 The LR scheduler used for the below results was not configured correctly - I only recently fixed it.

 ## To Run